escherpad/luna/README.md

 the `store.action$` is a behavior subject for the actions.
 The store internally subscribes to this stream and executes the reducers on the store state in response to events from this action stream.

-## How to use Luna
+## Installing Luna

-first run
+run

 ```shell
 npm install luna@git+https://git@github.com/escherpad/luna.git
 ```

+## Developing Luna

+- to build, run `npm run build`.
+This just called `tsc` in project root.
-and then to run a test you can use `karma run`.
+- to test, you can use `karma run`.
 I use webStorm's karma integration to run the tests.

 ```typescript
 /** Created by ge on 12/6/15. */